thaaoliveira1/Sentiment-Analysis-Twitter-Python/README.md

 ## FAQ

 ### I did commit a huge file, what should I do? :(
 - Run `git reset --hard HEAD~1` to delete de latest commit.
 If you did this more than once, run this command as many times as needed.
 You can check if you still have "broken" commits by running `git status`.
 As long as you see `Your branch is ahead of 'origin/main' by N commit.` it means you still aren't were you were supposed to be.
 The expected result should be `Everything up-to-date`.
-Also remember that every other changes you made on those commits will be lost, so backup them before doing this!
+Also remember that every other changes you made on those commits will be lost, so backup them before doing this!.